This beachfront place pulls out all the stops when it comes to facilities – it’s got 4 pools, 4 restaurants and a hefty list of activities.

 All are included except where indicated.

 The spa has everything you could possibly want.
-Facilities include 2 saunas, 2 Jacuzzis™, massages, aromatherapy and reflexology.
+Facilities include two saunas, two Jacuzzis™, massages, aromatherapy and reflexology.
 You'll also find the beauty and hair salon offering facials, manicures, pedicures and hair styling.

 Rooms ► View all